Pamela Rooke: Biography

 but there wasn't a position at the time so I got a job in Harrods, on the third floor in a place called Way In. ...
 A few weeks later I then got a call from Michael [Collins, the manager] asking if I could come in...
 Malcolm [Maclaren] had been in New York with The New York Dolls when I was hired.

 Rooke commuted for two hours each day to London from Seaford.
 She recalled that her punk image caused problems for her:

 I commuted for about two years.
 I had some real bad dos on the train.
 I had tourists trying to pay me for my photo ... worse than that, mothers saying that I'm upsetting their children and debauching them and how dare I get on a train looking like that.
 Somebody tried to throw me off the train one day, literally out the door, so British Rail told me to go sit in first class, get out of trouble.

-In the late 1970s, she served as an early manager for Adam and the Ants.
-She recorded the track "Lou" (about Lou Reed) as a guest lead vocalist with the band for BBC Radio 1 DJ John Peel's Peel Sessions and often performed the song live with them from mid-1977 up to May 1978 when she left the band.
-In the 1980s, she managed the band Wide Boy Awake, in which her then-husband Kevin Mooney was a guitarist.
-Mooney had previously been the bassist in Adam and the Ants.
+In early 1977, Rooke served as an early manager for The Ants, later extended to Adam and the Ants.
+She recorded the track "Lou" (about Lou Reed) as a guest lead vocalist with the band for BBC Radio 1 DJ John Peel's Peel Sessions and often performed the song live with them from mid-1977 up until 14 May 1978, when she left the band after a gig at Roundhouse.
+In the mid-1980s, she managed her then-husband Kevin Mooney’s band Wide Boy Awake, in which Mooney was the guitarist.
+Mooney had also previously been in Adam and the Ants as its bassist from 1980 to 1981.

-She made a cameo appearance in Derek Jarman's debut film Sebastiane, and played the lead role in his follow-up film Jubilee as the punk "anti-historian" Amyl Nitrate (named after the drug amyl nitrite).
+Rooke made a cameo appearance in Derek Jarman's debut film Sebastiane, and played the lead role in his follow-up film Jubilee as the punk "anti-historian" Amyl Nitrate (named after the drug amyl nitrite).
 She can also be seen in Julien Temple's The Great Rock and Roll Swindle wearing an "Only anarchists are pretty" T-shirt and appearing on stage with the Sex Pistols during their first live television performance of "Anarchy in the U.K." in August 1976.

-Maisie Williams plays Rooke in the FX Network series Pistol, which portrays Rooke's political influence and her ethos of turning the male gaze in on itself, weaponizing the male gaze.

-In 1984, after divorcing Mooney, she returned to Seaford, breeding Burmese cats and working as a veterinary nurse.
+In 1984, after divorcing Mooney, Rooke returned to Seaford, breeding Burmese cats and working as a veterinary nurse.
 Rooke's autobiography, Defying Gravity: Jordan's Story, written with Cathi Unsworth, was published by Omnibus Press in 2019.

+Death

-Rooke died in East Sussex on 3 April 2022 from cholangiocarcinoma, aged 66.
+On 4 April 2022, Rooke’s partner and Brighton and Hove's News journalist Nick Linazasoro announced that following a short period of illness, Rooke had died the previous night in her hometown of Seaford, East Sussex on 3 April 2022 from cholangiocarcinoma at the age of 66.

+In popular culture

+Maisie Williams portrayed Rooke in the FX Network series Pistol, which portrays Rooke's political influence in the London punk scene.